 A look to the future

-The show is currently wrapping up and we will begin this process again.
+Imperial’s virtual trade show is currently wrapping up and we will begin this process again.
 Going through internal and external audits to see what could be improved, what worked well and any pain points or issues that we can identify and address.
 We will be collecting and absorbing that data for continued refinement in the future.
-Currently, we are already seeing positive feedback on our UX improvements for this second event and look forward to continuing our improvements and refinements going forward.
+Currently, we are already seeing positive feedback on our UX improvements for this second event and looking forward to continuing our improvements and refinements for the future.

 Have you given any thought to how a virtual event – from an online trade show to a virtual press conference, product demo or happy hour – might impact your brand and marketing efficacy?
 Yalo offers stellar virtual events as a turnkey service and would love to discuss the possibilities with you.
 Please contact us here and let’s have a conversation – virtually of course!